 Slow playing is a legitimate strategy in Hold’em and it definitely has its place in your overall game-plan but you should be aware of some do’s and don’ts in order to make the most out of it.

 Not all “monsters” are really monsters

-The first thing to keep in mind is that not all big hands (relatively speaking) are truly monster hands that merit playing them slow, especially in multi-way pots.
+The first thing to keep in mind is that not all big hands (relatively speaking) are truly monster hands that merit playing them slowly, especially in multi-way pots.
 For example, if you have trip 3s on a board of Q33 and there are multiple people in the pot, this isn’t the time to slow play.

-Most players will give you action with a Queen or even a pocket pair higher than 3s here so there is really little reason to play your hand slow.
+Most players will give you action with a Queen or even a pocket pair higher than 3s here so there is really little reason to play your hand slowly.
 First of all, you’re missing out on building a big pot by doing so.
 Secondly, your hand can easily go from hero to zero if another Queen hits the felt.

 Slow playing your monsters on draw-heavy boards

 A good spot to slow play a big hand is on draw-heavy boards.
 For example, if you have pocket 10s and the flop comes 10 8 8 two hearts, you have a really strong hand that is highly unlikely to lose by the river.
 At the same time, other players can have all sorts of draws here and you want to let them catch up.
 Even if they make their straights and flushes, according to Texas Hold’em poker rules your full house still wins, so there is nothing to fear.

 If there is action in this kind of situation, you can proceed to play it passively by just calling and let others do your bidding.
 Inexperienced players might even be enticed to hang around because of all the extra money you’re putting in, completely oblivious of the fact that on the paired board, their “strong” draw could easily be dead in the water.